magsenche/hanazono/docs/brain/organization.md

 > A third feature of brain architecture that is manifested in the VTC is the **superimposition of multiple functional maps and fine-scale clusters within the same cortical expanse**.
 Superimposition of functional representations may be a necessary **consequence of projecting a high-dimensional representational space onto the two-dimensional cortical sheet**.
 The dimensionality of representations in the **VTC is estimated between 35 to 50 dimensions**.

+??? question "What is a prominent feature of brain architecture seen in the VTC?"
+    Superimposition of multiple functional maps and fine-scale clusters within the same cortical expanse.

 Visual categorization occuring in Ventral Temporal Cortex **VTC**.
 After V1-4 in the human visual stream.
 It contains information about: